gaiaPeste/Bridgerton_Group8/methodology.md

 <img src="https://i.imgur.com/uZhTrn5.png" alt="Yasgui" width="600"/>

 This knowledge graph classifies “Bridgerton” as an entity of type: Television show.
 From there we decided to execute other two very general queries to individuate the classes and properties already related to the <a href="https://dbpedia.org/page/Bridgerton" target="_blank" rel="noopener noreferrer">dbr:Bridgerton</a>
-, so to have a general idea of what we were working
+, so to have a general idea of what we were working with.

 <p><strong>CLASSES:</strong></p>
 <p><strong> ChatGPT:</strong></p>